tytydraco/yessleep/out/Something_Visits_The_Sentinelese_From_the_Sea_I_Wish_I_Didnt_Know_That_Part_3.md

-He walked past me like a ghost, never even acknowledged me or any of the people that had gathered in the house.
+He walked past me like a ghost, never even acknowledging me or any of the people who had gathered in the house.
 He had to grab and shake Setu and that is when he woke up, began screaming and passed out.
 We took him to the doctor instantly and that is when he told us that this was sleepwalking and waking Setu up was a very bad idea.
 We expected this to happen the next day because the doctor had suggested so.
 But it didn’t and so we alternatively slept next to Setu with a cloth string tied to his and our wrists to ensure that we woke up the next time he sleepwalked.